Consumer Proposal Vancouver

 Is a Consumer Proposal Right For You?

 If you’ve exhausted all your efforts to keep up with your debt payments but continue to struggle, perhaps looking into a consumer proposal might be a good idea.
-But before you file for one, be sure to carefully assess your financial situation and consult with an expert to discuss your options.
+But before you file for one, be sure to carefully assess your financial situation and consult with an expert in Vancouver to discuss your options.